ryantd42/NY-Legislative-Git/2023/S3477A-2023/bill.md

+ THEIR  PREMISES THROUGH A CONTRACTED SERVICE PROVIDER OF STUDENT SUPPORT SERVICES AS DEFINED IN SUBDIVISION  ELEVEN  OF  SECTION  ELEVEN  HUNDRED TWENTY-FIVE  OF THE EDUCATION LAW, AND SUCH CONTRACTED SERVICES PROVIDER
+ S. 3477--A  6

- THEIR  PREMISES THROUGH A CONTRACTED SERVICE PROVIDER OF STUDENT SUPPORT SERVICES AS DEFINED IN SUBDIVISION  ELEVEN  OF  SECTION  ELEVEN  HUNDRED TWENTY-FIVE  OF THE EDUCATION LAW, AND SUCH CONTRACTED SERVICES PROVIDER OF STUDENT SUPPORT SERVICES HAS PROPERLY PERFORMED CHECKS ON ITS EMPLOY- EES AS A PROVIDER OR PROVIDER AGENCY UNDER SECTION FOUR HUNDRED  TWENTY- FOUR-A OF THIS CHAPTER, THEN SUCH PROGRAM DOES NOT NEED TO RUN THE CHECK ITSELF  ON  THE  CONTRACTED  SERVICE PROVIDER EMPLOYEES WORKING ON THEIR SITE;
+ OF STUDENT SUPPORT SERVICES HAS REVIEWED CLEARANCE STATUSES AS A PROVID- ER OR PROVIDER AGENCY UNDER SECTION FOUR HUNDRED TWENTY-FOUR-A  OF  THIS CHAPTER,  THEN SUCH PROGRAM DOES NOT NEED TO RUN THE CHECK ITSELF ON THE CONTRACTED SERVICE PROVIDER EMPLOYEES WORKING ON THEIR SITE;
-  § 13.
-This act shall take effect immediately; provided  however  that:
+  § 11.
+This act shall take effect immediately.
- (a)  the  amendments to paragraph (a-2) of subdivision 3 of section 2854 of the education law made by section two of this act  shall  not  affect the expiration of such paragraph and shall expire and be deemed repealed therewith;  (b)  the  amendments  to  paragraph (d) of subdivision 30 of section 305 of the education law made by section five of this act  shall not  affect  the  repeal  of such paragraph and shall be deemed repealed therewith; and (c) the amendments to subdivision 3 of  section  3035  of the  education law made by section eight of this act shall be subject to the expiration and reversion of such subdivision, pursuant to section 12 of chapter 147 of the laws of 2001, as amended, when upon such date  the provisions of section nine of this act shall take effect.